BEASTxk9/Python-Django_BlogCourse/ReadMe.md

 # 6. create a home.html file and add content blocks in both html files

 # 7. repeate the linking steps for the new html file

+# 8. inside the personal/templates/personal folder you can add a snippets folder with snippet html files.
+You can the include the snippet into the home.html file